Skip to content

 • Runs in the foreground.
 Stop with Ctrl+C or cliq server stop from another terminal.

-• Signal handlers (SIGINT, SIGTERM) ensure clean shutdown — server.json is removed and watchers are closed.
+• Signal handlers (SIGINT, SIGTERM) ensure clean shutdown — server.json is removed and WebSocket connections are closed.

 • If the server crashes, cliq server status detects the stale server.json and cliq server start cleans it up automatically.